nf-core/website/sites/docs/src/content/docs/usage/Getting_started/installation.md

 A personal installation of Nextflow is recommended to simplify updates and version control.

-The [Nextflow documentation](https://www.nextflow.io/docs/latest/install.html#installation) is the most accurate and up-to-date installation guide.
-However, on this page, we provide a Nextflow [quick start](#quick-start-installation) guide, instructions for [installing Nextflow via Conda](#bioconda-instllation), and installing Nextflow on [Windows operating systems](#installation-on-windows).

 :::note
 You don't need to install the `nf-core` command line tools to run nf-core pipelines.
 However, `nf-core` tools offer a number of helpful commands for users and are essential for pipeline developers.
 See the [tools page](/tools) for more information.
 :::

-### Nextflow installation

-The Nextflow installation docs can be found [here](https://www.nextflow.io/docs/latest/getstarted.html#installation) for the latest instructions.

 ### Requirements